-The Next Level Engineering programme is challenging, with a study load of at least 40 hours per week.
-You'll work in teams, with a lot of interaction with your fellow students and teaching staff.
-The programme is divided into four ten-week blocks.
-During each block you'll follow two courses, work together in an interdisciplinary project team and study in your Learning Team.
-In the first two periods, you prepare for the thesis phase independently, that will take place in the fourth and final period.
+The Next Level Engineering is a programme for ambitious students.
+You can expect a study load of at least 40 hours a week.
+In order to complete the master successfully, it is necessary that you can keep up with the high paced nature of this programme.
+You'll work in teams, with a lot of interaction with your fellow students and the teaching staff.
+The programme is divided into four terms of ten weeks.
+During each term you'll follow two courses, work (together) on applied research and study in your learning team.

-You want to be challenged, whether working alone or in a group, with unfamiliar parameters and in new situations.
+You want to be challenged, you are able to study hard and you can manage unfamiliar parameters and new situations.

-You are interested in studying maths and statistics, even if you don’t have a lot of experience with it.
+You are interested in studying maths, statistics and programming, even if you don’t have a lot of experience with it (yet).